krsboone/PubNub-device-monitoring/README.md

 ## Details

 Set of tools that are used to monitor the availability of a device.
+This is the initial draft for what I hope will be toolset capable of providing more robust device monitoring.

 `heartbeat.py`
 * Runs on the device to be monitored